Michieljoris/bb-server/README.md

 * Start a websocket and/or a https server alongside your http server

+* Add message and close handlers for the websocket server

+* Inject scripts into browser (not fully implemented)

+* Option to inject reload script will refresh the browser on reload msg.

 * Support for sessions

 * You can plugin your own GET and POST handlers triggered by route.